 \section{General features of the `standard' formulation of perturbation theory(SFPT)}

-Perturbation theory continues to be the preferred method of approximation for various practical and theoretical reasons [9].

-However, SFPT suffers from a number of limitations, which originate from its ${\it defining}$ property that the results for physical observables be expressed as a power-series expansion in the coupling strength (CS).
-To be specific considering the energy $E(g)$ as the observable, it is given by the standard expansion shown in eqn.(1) i.e.
+As highlighted in \textbf{Section-II}, perturbation theory remains the preferred method of approximation for various practical and theoretical reasons [9].
+However, SFPT is subject to several limitations, primarily due to its ${\it defining}$ characteristic that results for physical observables are expressed as a power-series expansion in the coupling strength (CS).
+To illustrate, consider the energy $E(g)$ as the observable, represented by the standard expansion given by eqn.(1), i.e.,